Skip to main content

 5. Click Save & test.

 6. Add a ready-made dashboard for Octavia metrics.
-To do this, go to the section Dashboards+ Import.
+To do this, go to Control panels+ Import.

 10. Click Import.

-11. Make sure that the dashboard is created.
-To do this, go to DashboardsBrowse.
+11. Make sure that the dashboard has been created.
+To do this, go to Control panelsBrowse.

-12. Open the dashboard page OpenStack Octavia Amphora Load Balancer.
+12. Open the OpenStack Octavia Amphora Load Balancer dashboard page.

 Octavia metrics in Prometheus format